 - Coaching and encouraging younger players to help them develop their cricketing skills

-- Helping children to establish self confidence, both on and off the field, and develop enthusiasm for the game of cricket
+- Helping children to establish self-confidence, both on and off the field, and develop an enthusiasm for the game of cricket

 - Make friends